rohitsingh79/System-Design/SystemDesign/DB/readme.md

 - the previous transaction if only has read operation than nothing happens it will just return the old stale data
 - but if write operation happens then it depends on the isolation levels what needs to be done
     a) read commited: it will fetch the updated row version and then update
-    b) in non- repeatable read or serilizable: it will give conucrrency error stating the row was changed
+    b) in non-repeatable read or serializable: it will give concurrency error stating the row was changed

+Indexing
+- faster for reads (select , group by , joins) and slow for writes
+- mongo db does default indexing on the _id by default  , custom indexing using create_index()

+Joins
+- inner join
+- left outer join
+- right outer join
+- self join
+- full outer join

+Keys
+- primary: uniquely identify each row
+- unique: used for unique values (ex: email) and can be null
+- foreign key : used for referential integrity  to link the the primary key of one with the secondary key in other table

 -----------------------------------------------------------------------------------------------------------------------------------------------